Skip to Main Content

 Goals

-The goals of the College of Nursing at Walden are to:
+The College of Nursing strives to:

 • Empower diverse nursing professionals through academic advancement that enhances personal growth, professional development, clinical reasoning, and the desire for life-long learning.